Updated on September 22, 2023.

 Regular training keeps these requirements top of mind.
 In addition, it reminds everyone on the team about the importance of adhering to these regulations to avoid penalties.
 It’s like a continuous reminder that compliance isn’t optional—but a critical aspect of your day-to-day responsibilities.

-SOX requirements can be challenging and complex, but it’s essential for Salesforce professionals to understand and adhere to them.
+SOX requirements can be challenging and complex, but it’s essential to understand and adhere to them.
 Fortunately, Prodly makes being SOX compliant in Salesforce easy.
-It gives you robust controls and detailed change tracking so you never have to have sleepless nights again.
+It gives you robust controls, detailed change tracking, and effortless audit report generation so you never have to have sleepless nights again.

-With these best practices and a SOX compliance tool like Prodly, you can help ensure your Salesforce release process is compliant.
+With these best practices and a SOX compliance tool like Prodly Compliance Center, you can help ensure your Salesforce release process stays within the bounds of the law.
 And remember: SOX compliance isn’t just about avoiding penalties—it’s also about maintaining trust in your financial reporting and overall business integrity.

 What does “SOX” stand for?